1. Home

 For a beginner, a 4×4 or 5×5 grid drawing often takes 1–3 hours depending on subject complexity and how much shading you add.
 The fastest improvement comes from finishing drawings, not rushing.

 Start with 4×4 or 5×5 on a simple object.
-For portraits, aim for roughly 8–12 squares across the head/face area so you have enough checkpoints for eyes/nose/mouth placement without getting overwhelmed.
+For portraits, aim for 8 to 10 squares across the width of the head, measured cheekbone to cheekbone rather than across the hair, so you have enough checkpoints for eyes/nose/mouth placement without getting overwhelmed.

 A ruler, paper, an eraser, and two pencils (H/2H for the grid and light sketch + HB for darker lines).
 Keep the grid light so it erases cleanly.